-Based on the June 30, 2016, actuarial valuation, a total contribution rate of 32.57% (31.74% Pension plus 0.83% Premium Assistance) of payroll payable by employers for FY2017/2018, when taken together with the contributions payable by the members, current assets, and expected future asset returns, is sufficient to achieve the financing objective.
-The Act 120 minimum employer pension rate is the employer pension normal cost rate of 7.70%.
+Based on the June 30, 2017 actuarial valuation, a total contribution rate of 33.43% (32.60% Pension plus 0.83% Premium Assistance) of payroll payable by employers for FY2018/2019, when taken together with the contributions payable by the members, current assets, and expected future asset returns, is sufficient to achieve the financing objective.
+The Act 120 minimum employer pension rate is the employer pension normal cost rate of 7.59%.

-As required by the Retirement Code, the valuation takes into account all of the promised benefits to which members are entitled as of June 30, 2016, including pension and survivor benefits, as the basis for the contribution rate for fiscal year 2017/2018.
-There were no legislative or administrative changes made to the benefits payable by PSERS since the prior valuation.
+As required by the Retirement Code, the valuation takes into account all of the promised benefits to which members are entitled as of June 30, 2017, including pension and survivor benefits, as the basis for the contribution rate for fiscal year 2018/2019.